 Another two examples are Thermage and Titan.
 Thermage employs radio-frequency energy while Titan uses infrared.

 On the other hand, Silhouette Soft thread lift is minimally invasive.
 This procedure places temporary coned threads in the face, brow, jowls or neck under local anaesthetic to produce an immediate lifting effect.

 Laser resurfacing of the face is another popular choice as an age reversal method.
 This technique directs short, concentrated pulsating beams of light at irregular skin, resulting in vaporising superficial layers of facial skin.

 Also known as laser peel, this creates a fresh surface over which new skin can grow.
 The new skin essentially replaces the old, consequently reduces wrinkles, blemishes and lines caused by sun damage and facial expressions, as well as scars, folds and creases around the nose and mouth.

 Plastic surgery involves cutting, loosening, and re-sewing parts of the body together.
 With recent breakthroughs in the medical aesthetics field, plastic surgery is lesser in demand since many non-invasive procedures had proven to be just as effective (if not more) minus the downtime and risks.

 If one opts for a plastic surgery facelift, the procedure involves hours of surgery where the doctor would meticulously snip, pull, lift, re-arrange and stitch the skin of the areas involved.
-This is done under local anaesthetic to numb the treatment areas prior to the surgery.
-Some clear sutures were left to dissolve inside the face over time, while other surface stitches were taken out after about a week.
+This is done under local anaesthetic (or sometimes general anaesthesia) to numb the treatment areas prior to the surgery.
+Some clear sutures were left to dissolve inside the face over time, while other surface stitches were taken out after about a week or two.

 The bruising diminishes in about two weeks following which the stitches can be removed too.
 After a month, the patient may resume all activities.